Manage the expiration of points in your loyalty program with Synerise

 • points.expire for deleting expired points,

-• and client.activatePromotion deleting points used on rewards.
+• and client.activatePromotion for deleting points used on rewards.

 We also assume that points.loyalty are 6 months due.
 For day-to-day precision, we will need to convert 6 months to 182 days to use in configurations.
 To meet all assumptions mentioned, we have to prepare a list of needed elements, described below: